 3. Can I book the choir for my event?

 The choir is available for hire for fundraising or performance events from large Arts and Music Festivals and Corporate functions to small church fundraising concerts.
 In the past the choir has performed at the BBC Proms London, Celtic Connections Music Festival Glasgow, International Choral Festival Missoula USA, concerts for the Gubbay Organisation, soundtracks for Channel 4 television, and many other events both large and small.
-Some of the choir have even been involved in the filming of BBC Scotland’s TV comedy “Still Game“.
+Some of the choir have even, in the past, been involved in the filming of BBC Scotland’s TV comedy “Still Game“.
 We were guest Choir with Aled Jones at Paisley Abbey for the start of his 2017 UK Tour.
-Most recently the choir performed at the Celtic Connections Festival 2019 with the BBC Symphony Orchestra in a tribute concert to the composer Patrick Doyle and his music.
+In 2019 the choir performed at the Celtic Connections Festival with the BBC Symphony Orchestra in a tribute concert to the composer Patrick Doyle and his music.
 We were honoured to perform the world premiere of Mr Doyle’s latest composition, “Sweet Rois of Vertue”.
-For full details on how to hire us and check our availability contact our Business Manager.

 4. How many concerts do you perform a year?